koalaman/shellcheck/README.md

     port install hs-cabal-install

+Let cabal update itself, in case your distro version is outdated:

+    $ cabal update
+    $ cabal install cabal-install

 With cabal installed, cd to the ShellCheck source directory and:

-    $ cabal update
     $ cabal install

 This will install ShellCheck to your ~/.cabal/bin directory.